MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-private-5g-core/includes/5-key-features.md

 ## Network slicing and multiple data networks (DNs) support

-Azure Private 5G Core allows you to divide a site in a private mobile network into multiple network slices.
-Each slice is a logical end-to-end network within the site.
+Azure Private 5G Core allows you to divide a private mobile network into multiple network slices.
+Each slice is a logical end-to-end network.
 To support different requirements of different UEs in the network, you can configure unique SIM policies for each slice, and then add the UEs to relevant network slices.

 Additionally, the packet core instance at each site can connect to multiple DNs.
 You can use different DNs for different applications.
 Each UE can connect to multiple DNs simultaneously.
-Both 5G and 4G network functions in Azure Private 5G Core support multiple DNs.
+Both 4G and 5G network functions in Azure Private 5G Core support multiple DNs.

 Azure Private 5G Core supports up to three DNs and eight network slices per site.
 You can configure UEs in a network slice to connect to different DNs.